monstermaash/block3-adv-web/demo/README.md

-# block3-adv-web
+# Demos for class

-block 3: advanced web programming
+## List of pages from in class demo

-List of pages from in class demo
+- basics.php : php basics

-basics.php : php basics
+- palindrome.php : palindrome exercise
-palindrome.php : palindrome exercise
+- objects-basics.php : OOP Intro
-objects-basics.php : OOP Intro
+- objects-ex-sample.php : Generic version of an Object / class
-objects-ex-sample.php : Generic version of an Object / class
+- objects-exercise : Object Exercise
-objects-exercise : Object Exercise logic.php : using invert / not of an expression
+- logic.php : using invert / not of an expression